 Spending the night in Mratinje

 Piva jezero is big and it’s next to a road.
 Or actually the road goes along the river.
 Tired because I only slept three hours, I couldn’t wait to dive in and make myself a comfortable bivouac.
-The swim was good, but the bivouac spot was uhh… used before.
-Toilet paper, trash, diner leftovers was not what I was hoping to find.
+The swim was good, but the bivouac spot was used before.
+Toilet paper, rubbish, diner leftovers was not what I was hoping to find.
 On the other side of the lake there were guys shouting something at me, but I felt no need to find out what.

 Although I was desperate for some sleep, that place didn’t feel good.
 So, I picked up my stuff and went on to Mratinje.
 I knew that beside some houses, there was not much there, but the village looked gentle from a distance.
-Surely I could find a little bit of grass to put up my tent.
+Surely I could find a bit of grass to put up my tent.
 And I did.
 “Can I put my tent here for one night?”
 “Da da.”
 “Super!”
 No nonsense, no questions just what I needed.

 Coffee & Rakija